imixs/imixs-workflow/src/site/markdown/engine/workflowservice.md

 ## Evaluate the Next Task Element

-The _WorkflowService_ provides the method 'evalNextTask' to evaluate the next BPMN task element based on a Event element.
+The `WorkflowService` provides the method `evalNextTask` to evaluate the next BPMN task element based on a Event element.
 This method can be called by Plugins to get the outcome of the current processing step.
 If the event did not point to a new task, the current task will be returned.
 The method supports 'conditional-events' as well as 'split-events'.
 A conditional-event contains the attribute 'keyExclusiveConditions' defining conditional targets (tasks) or adds conditional follow up events
  A split-event contains the attribute 'keySplitConditions' defining the target for the current master version (condition evaluates to 'true').
 See also the section [How to Model...](../modelling/howto.html)